burlachenkok/exploring-python3/python3-note.md

 ```python
 import my_module
 ```
-In this form all global symbols are defined in `my_module` and sart to be available through
+In this form, all global symbols are defined in `my_module` and start to be available through

  `my_module.<function|variable name>`.